dangoldin/js-tools/README.md

 js-tools
 ========

-Just some simple tools in JavaScript.
+Just some simple tools in JavaScript that I wish I had.

-Right now, there are two built:
+Right now, there are only two but I'll keep adding more.
+These are hosted on <a href="http://dangoldin.com/js-tools">http://dangoldin.com/js-tools</a>.
+Feel free to fork and add your own or provide suggestions.

 1. Convert a delimited text table into a Bootstrap formatted HTML table.
 This is useful when copying and pasting data from Excel that you want to display as a Bootstrap table.